pydantic/pydantic/docs/usage/models.md

 ```

 More details on pydantic's coercion logic can be found in [Data Conversion](#data-conversion).
-Fields of a model can be accessed as normal attributes of the user object.
+Fields of a model can be accessed as normal attributes of the `user` object.
-The string '123' has been cast to an int as per the field type.
+The string `'123'` has been converted into an int as per the field type.

 ```py group="basic-model"
 assert user.name == 'Jane Doe'
 ```

-`name` wasn't set when `user` was initialised, so it has the default value.
+`name` wasn't set when `user` was initialized, so it has the default value.

 ```py group="basic-model"
 assert user.model_fields_set == {'id'}
 ```

-The fields which were supplied when user was initialised.
+The fields which were supplied when user was initialized.

 ```py group="basic-model"
 assert user.model_dump() == {'id': 123, 'name': 'Jane Doe'}
 ```

-Either `.model_dump()` or `dict(user)` will provide a dict of fields, but `.model_dump()` can take numerous other arguments.
+Either `.model_dump()` or `dict(user)` will provide a dict of fields, but `.model_dump()` can take numerous other
+arguments.
+(Note that `dict(user)` will not recursively convert nested models into dicts, but `.model_dump()` will.)

 ```py group="basic-model"
 user.id = 321
 assert user.id == 321
 ```

-This model is mutable so field values can be changed.
+By default, models are mutable and field values can be changed through attribute assignment.

 ### Model methods and properties